Fielding error: Relationship to other statistical categories

 If a batted ball were hit on the fly into foul territory, with the batting team having no runners on base, and a fielder misplayed such ball for an error, it is possible for a team on the winning side of a perfect game to commit at least one error, yet still qualify as a perfect game.

 There is a curious loophole in the rules on errors for catchers.
 If a catcher makes a "wild throw" in an attempt to prevent a stolen base and the runner is safe, the catcher is not charged with an error even if it could be argued that the runner would have been put out with "ordinary effort."
 There is therefore a "no fault" condition for the catcher attempting to prevent a steal.
 However, when considering that the majority of stolen base attempts are successful (around 2 successes per failure), this "no fault rule" is understandable due to the difficulty of throwing out runners.
 If the runner takes an additional base due to the wild throw, an error is charged for that advance.
 The other scenario where catchers may be given an error unrelated to fielding a ball in play is catcher’s interference, when the catcher's glove is hit by the bat during the swing.
-The catcher is not given an error in that scenario if the batter gets a hit off of the play.
+The catcher is not given an error in that scenario if the batter gets a hit off the play.

 If a run scores by the end of the inning that would not have scored in the absence of the error, the run is categorized as unearned, meaning that it is not treated in the statistics as having been the responsibility of the pitcher.